 (xi) Any spill or release or leakage of any chemical liquid referred to in subdivision (v) or (vi) of this subsection shall be immediately cleaned up and disposed of in accordance with all applicable state and federal law.
 In no case shall such a chemical liquid be disposed of in any floor drain, toilet, sink, sanitary sewer, storm drain, surface water body or on the ground.

 (xii) Semi-annual inspections of all treatment equipment associated with each discharge authorized by this general permit shall be performed.
-A log of such inspections shall be maintained at the facility on a copy of the form provided as Attachment A to this general permit.
+A log of such inspections shall be maintained at the facility on a copy of the form provided as Attachment G to this general permit.
 The log shall document the date of the inspection, the inspector's name, title and signature, the quantities, as measured at the time of the inspection, of oil, grease and grit located within the separator, and any maintenance work and changes in equipment associated with such discharge that has taken place at the site since the last inspection.

 (xiii) The separator shall be completely cleaned by a certified waste hauler as often as necessary to assure that the separator continues to operate effectively and efficiently.
 The quantity of oil, grease and grit located within the separator at any time shall not exceed twenty percent of the distance between the separator base and static liquid level.